-"Hemp products" are defined to include cosmetics, personal care products, food intended for human or animal consumption, cloth, cordage, fiber, fuel, paint, paper, particleboard, plastics, and any products containing one or more hemp derived cannabinoids such as cannabidiol.
+"Hemp products" are defined to include cosmetics, personal care products, food intended for human or animal consumption, cloth, cordage, fiber, fuel, pain, paper, particleboard, plastics, and any products containing one or more hemp derived cannabinoids such as cannabidiol.
 The processing or manufacturing of a hemp product for smoking is prohibited.

-The bill provides that derivatives of hemp, such as cannabidiol, may be added to products intended for human or animal consumption, personal care products, and cosmetics.
+The bill provides that derivatives of hemp, such as cannabidiol (CBD), may be added to products intended for human or animal consumption, personal care products, and cosmetics.
 The bill further provides that such additions are not considered an adulteration of these products under state law.
-The bill outlines what must be included on packaging labels, including QR codes for tracking testing results.
+The bill outlines what must be included on packaging labels, including QR codes for tracking.
 The Department of State Health Services has primary jurisdiction over the processing, manufacturing, packaging, transportation, sale, and use of consumable hemp products in this state.

-The bill requires rules to be established to promote cultivation, processing, and commercial sale.
-These will include:
+The bill addresses cultivation and processing; requires rules to be established to promote cultivation, processing, and commercial sale.
+Including:

-- Hemp will be tested pre-harvest by third party laboratories to ensure the 0.3% threshold of THC is met.
-Any non-compliant hemp will be disposed of, processed into compliant product, or any other corrective action consistent with federal regulations - Only licensed farmers can grow hemp.
-Fees set by the state must be reasonable. - Land where hemp is grown must be identified to the state. - The state will create a seed certification program. the department may partner with a private entity or an institution of higher education to test seed for the purpose of certification.
+- Hemp and hemp products will be randomly tested pre-harvest and post-harvest by third party laboratories to ensure they meet the 0.3% threshold of THC is met.
+Any non-compliant hemp or hemp products will be disposed of, processed into compliant product or any other corrective action consistent with federal regulations - Only licensed farmers can grow hemp.
+Fees set by the state must be reasonable. - Land where hemp is grown must be tracked by the state. - The state will create a seed certification program. the department may partner with a private entity or an institution of higher education to test seed for the purpose of certification.